aido/AidoATP/README.md

 OpenPay
 =======

-Reference Implementations of the OpenPay network from the Open Payments Alliance
+Reference implementation of the OpenPay, payment network software.
+Courtesy of the Open Payments Alliance